Second Nature, Cumbria, UK

 Christine Armstrong wanted to use loft insulation made from natural fibres when she was renovating a 17th century farmhouse.
 There was insulation available made from sheep’s wool, but none of it was produced in the UK.
 Yet the coarse wool from UK highland sheep often went to waste, because it had limited use in the modern textile industry.

 By 2010, over 200,000 m2 of Thermafleece had been sold, and two new types had been added to the product line.
-And knowing that solid wall insulation will be essential to meet the UK’s 2050 carbon reduction targets, a new rigid material made from recycled wool has been launched.
+Second Nature is however no longer trading.